-Initial payment charged by conventional Japanese realtors is, on average, six times as large as your monthly payment (see below).
+Initial payment charged by conventional Japanese realtors can be six times as large as your monthly payment (see below).
 Many of the realtors on the list (Appendix 1) do not charge deposit or appreciation fee.

 (1) 家賃(yachin): rent for the first month